 We are collaborating with Medical Research Institute at TMDU, Tokyo University, Institute of Medical Sci- ence, Hiroshima University, University of Queensland (Prof. Peter Koopman), Erasmus University (Prof. Jacques van Dongen), Yonsei University (Profs.
 H. Kim, and SK Lee), Sony Life Science Laboratories, National Institute for Longevity Sciences, National Research Institute for Child Health and Development, RIKEN Center for Integrative Medical Science, Kazusa DNA Research Institute, Tokyo Metropolitan Institute for Medical Science, Juntendo University, Kyoto University, Tokyo University and many other laboratories.

 We have explored inborn error of immunity (IEI) candidate genes using the whole-exome analysis (WES) method using next-generation sequencers and have identified several candidate mutations.
 Molecular characterization of these candidates has also been conducted parallelly.
 To date, we have performed WES for 136 cases of IEI and identified candidate genes in 36 cases (27%) (Okano).
 Imai et al reported novel disease concepts caused by APRIL mutation exhibiting attenuated plasmacyte differentiation.
-The etiology of OAS1 deficiency that exhibits pulmonary proteinosis has been revealed by the assay using iPS cells (Okano and Morio).
-Yamashita and Morio are analyzing the case with B cell deficiency and lymphoma using the Knock-in mouse model.
+Okano and Morio reported OAS1 (gain-of-function variants) as the new causative gene in IEI associated with pulmonary proteinosis.
+Yamashita and Morio found another IEI-causing gene, IKZF3, in a family of patients with B cell deficiency and familial lymphoma.
 Nishimura and Imai reported the summary of 42 IEI cases that underwent hematopoietic stem cell transplantation in our department.
 Also, we are working with domestic and overseas researchers to analyze the pathogenesis of IEI and to develop therapeutic methods.
 Imai is conducting a nationwide newborn screening for IEI using the TREC/KREC test.
 As adoptive immunotherapy to promote immunological reconstitution after transplantation, we have developed virus-specific T cell therapy for refractory viral infections and are pursuing the clinical trial (Kamiya and Morio).

 In the research for the diseases related to DNA damage response pathways, we have elucidated the usefulness of PARP inhibitors for neuroblastoma by targeting homologous recombination repair and lunched phase I physician-led clinical trials for refractory pediatric solid tumors.
 We have also developed a simple method to measure genomic copy number aberrations in neuroblastoma using digital PCR to classify the risk.
-We analyzed the cases of acute lymphocytic leukemia and submandibular adenocarcinoma caused by germline abnormalities of ETV6 and found that mutant ETV6 was located at cytoplasmic fraction and accelerated degradation of ETV6 led to a loss of function.
+We revealed the existence of a small number of RUNX1-mutant clones at the onset of autoimmune and inflammatory conditions which caused AML-MRC two years later.
+Thus, our result strongly suggests that a preclinical small number of MDS clone could have induced AIC before the onset of AML-MRC.
 (Takagi)

 ＜ Basic research ＞